Managing Jobs

 Configure the job to determine how engines run the pipeline.

-Note: When your organization uses the Transformer for Snowflake engine hosted by StreamSets, StreamSets automatically handles how the engine runs pipelines.
+Note: When your organization uses the Transformer for Snowflake engine hosted by IBM StreamSets, IBM StreamSets automatically handles how the engine runs pipelines.
 As such, the job template wizard skips this step for Transformer for Snowflake jobs that run on the hosted engine.

 1. Configure the following job properties: